 Gluten is a group of proteins found in certain grains that gives food products a stretchy quality and structure.

 For those looking for a gluten-free grain, sorghum is a super healthy option.
-Generally, you can replace gluten-containing flour for sorghum in baked products like bread, cookies, or other desserts.
-Furthermore, you can enjoy this whole grain as a hearty side dish.
+You can replace gluten-containing flour with sorghum in baked products like bread, cookies, or other desserts.
+This whole grain also works as a hearty side dish.

-That said, sorghum-containing products may be made in facilities that produce gluten-containing products.
-Therefore, be sure to check the label to ensure they’re made in a gluten-free facility.
+That said, sorghum products may be made in facilities that produce gluten-containing products.
+Be sure to check the label to ensure they’re made in a gluten-free facility.

 The color and consistency of sorghum syrup are similar to those of molasses.
 The syrup is made from the juice of sorghum, while molasses comes from sugarcane.
 You can usually replace molasses with sorghum syrup at a 1:1 ratio.

-Sorghum is versatile and easy to add to a wealth of recipes.
+Sorghum is versatile and easy to add to a number of recipes.

 The following are some ways you can enjoy it:

 - Replace rice or quinoa.
-You can cook whole grain and pearled sorghum similarly to how you cook rice and quinoa.
+You can cook whole grain and pearled sorghum much like you’d cook rice and quinoa.